 While edit the Quotation, when there is no change in the Factors which has an effect the Contribution, the front end system shall pass the Rule Serial Number and Pricing Serial Number which was saved against the Quotation.
-By using this Rule Serial Number and Pricing Serial Number the Rule /Rating Engine will compute the Contribution.
-Since we are using the same Rule Serial Number and pricing serial number at the time of Quotation issuance and edit, there will not be any difference in Contribution.
+By using this Rule Serial Number and Pricing Serial Number the Rules and Rating Engine will compute the Contribution.
+Since we are using the same Rule Serial Number and pricing serial number at the time of Quotation issuance and edit, there will not be any difference in Contribution before Service Tax and Stamp Duty

+While Edit the Quotation the system shall apply the Service Tax and Stamp Duty applicable on the Quotation Edit Date. i.e., Service Tax and Stamp Duty applicable on the current date will be charged.
+If there is any change in the Service Tax and Stamp Duty between Quotation Issue date and Quotation edit date, the Premium Payable by Customer will change accordingly.

 While edit the Quotation, when there is any change in the Factors which has an effect the Contribution, the front end system not pass the Rule Serial Number and Pricing Serial Number which was saved against the Quotation.
-Since the Pricing Factors are changed, the Rule / Rating Engine will apply the new Rule Serial Number and Pricing Serial Number which is effective at that time.
+Since the Pricing Factors are changed, the Rules and Rating Engine will apply the new Rule Serial Number and Pricing Serial Number which is effective at that time.
 The new Contribution may be different with the old one as the pricing factors are changed.

 Pricing Serial Number while Convert a Quotation as Cover Note

-When the Front End System issue a Quotation, when a Request received from the Front End System, in the Response Service, the Rule / Rating Engine will send the Pricing Serial Number which was used to compute the Contribution.
+When the Front End System issue a Quotation, when a Request received from the Front End System, in the Response Service, the Rules and Rating Engine will send the Pricing Serial Number (Except Pricing Serial Number applicable for Service Tax and Stamp Duty) which was used to compute the Contribution.

 The Front End System shall store the Pricing Serial Number against the Quotation

 While Convert the Quotation as Covernote, when there is no change in the Factors which has an effect the Contribution, the front end system shall pass the Pricing Serial Number which was saved against the Quotation.
-By using this Pricing Serial Number the Rule /Rating Engine will compute the Contribution.
+By using this Pricing Serial Number the Rules and Rating Engine will compute the Contribution.
 Since we are using the same pricing serial number at the time of Quotation issuance and Converted as Cover Note, there will not be any difference in Contribution.

+While Convert the Quotation as Cover Note, the system shall apply the Service Tax and Stamp Duty applicable on the Quotation Edit Date. i.e., Service Tax and Stamp Duty applicable on the current date will be charged.
+If there is any change in the Service Tax and Stamp Duty between Quotation Issue date and Quotation edit date, the Premium Payable by Customer will change accordingly.

 While convert the Quotation as Cover Note, when there is any change in the Factors which has an effect the Contribution, the front end system not pass the Pricing Serial Number which was saved against the Quotation.
-Since the Pricing Factors are changed, the Rule / Rating Engine will apply the new Pricing Serial Number which is effective at that time.
+Since the Pricing Factors are changed, the Rules and Rating Engine will apply the new Pricing Serial Number which is effective at that time.
 The Cover Note Contribution may be different with the Quotation Contribution as the pricing factors are changed.

 Pricing Serial Number for Cover Note

-When the Front End System issue a Cover Note with Quotation or without Quotation, when a Request received from the Front End System, in the Response Service, the Rule / Rating Engine will send the Pricing Serial Number which was used to compute the Contribution.
+When the Front End System issue a Cover Note with Quotation or without Quotation, when a Request received from the Front End System, in the Response Service, the Rules and Rating Engine will send the Pricing Serial Number which was used to compute the Contribution.
 The Front End System shall store the Pricing Serial Number against the Cover Note.